n-j-91/bitesize-demo/README.md

 # bitesize-demo
-This is a demo repository for bitesize
+This is a demo repository for bitesize config files.